 - 2. Select the macros to be exported by checking their corresponding checkbox or using the Select All or Deselect All options. - 3.
 Click Ok.
-A dialog from which to locate and select the macro file appears.
+An "Export Keyboard Macros to" dialog is displayed.
+Locate and select the macro file.
 By default, the macro exists on your desktop.